mikebgrep/foodie/README.md

 ### Installation

-📝 Required steps earcher for any method.
+📝 Required steps either for any method.
+---
 1. Clone the repo and cd the root folder 📂:
 ```
 $ git clone https://github.com/mikebgrep/foodie && cd foodie_be